-Supreme Court stays contempt proceedings against Gujarat Police officers in Kheda flogging case
+Supreme Court stays contempt proceedings against Gujarat Police officers who flogged Muslim men

-The top court was hearing a plea by the four police officials challenging their conviction in a contempt of court case.
+In October, the Gujarat High Court had convicted the four policemen for contempt of court orders in the 1996 DK Basu judgement against police abuse.

 The Supreme Court on Tuesday stayed the contempt of court proceedings against the four Gujarat Police officers who publicly flogged Muslim men in Kheda district in 2022, Live Law reported.

 In October 2022, a group of Muslim men allegedly threw stones at a garba site near a mosque at Undhela village of Kheda.
-The following day, five Muslims accused of being involved in the incident – Jahirmiya Malek, Maksudabanu Malek, Sahadmiya Malek, Sakilmiya Malek and Shahidraja Malek – were dragged out in public, tied to a pole and beaten with a stick by the police as a crowd cheered.
+The following day, five Muslims accused of being involved in the incident were dragged out in public, tied to a pole and beaten with a stick by the police as a crowd cheered.

-In October 2023, the Gujarat High Court convicted the four policemen for contempt of court orders issued in the DK Basu judgement of 1996 against police abuse and custodial violence.
+In October 2023, the Gujarat High Court convicted the four policemen for contempt of court orders in the DK Basu judgement of 1996 against police abuse and custodial violence.
 In the judgement, the Supreme Court laid down guidelines that the police must follow while arresting or detaining any person.

+The four police officers are Inspector AV Parmar, sub-inspector DB Kumavat, constable Rajubhai Rameshbhai Dabhi and head constable Kanaksinh Laxmansinh.

 The division bench of Justices BR Gavai and Sandeep Mehta on Tuesday was hearing a plea by the police officials challenging their conviction.
 The court admitted the appeal by the police officials.